Understanding Colchicine: History and Mechanism

 Quality Brand vs. Generic

-While generic colchicine is widely available, the FDA-approved Colcrys brand demonstrated specific bioavailability characteristics.
+While generic colchicine is widely available, the Food and Drug Administration (FDA)-approved Colcrys brand demonstrated specific bioavailability characteristics.
 Studies showed:

 - Some generics had varying bioavailability